What is a sleep study?

 No, the sleep tech is in the control room all night, monitoring your child's sleep and the sleep of other children doing similar sleep studies.
 To protect patient confidentiality, parents are not permitted to be with the sleep techs in the control area.
 If necessary, the sleep tech may enter your child's room during the night to adjust sensors or evaluate the child's breathing.

 No, a sleep tech who is specially trained in pediatric sleep practices will attend the study.
 If the sleep tech has concerns during the study, he or she may call a physician or nurse practitioner for consultation.

-The sleep study is almost always a non-invasive study; on rare occasions, it may be necessary to obtain a small blood sample, usually by pricking a finger.
-If this is the case, the sleep technician will discuss it with the parent before approaching the patient.
+No. The sleep study is almost always a non-invasive study.
+On rare occasions, it may be necessary to obtain a small blood sample, usually by pricking a finger.
+In this case, the sleep technician will discuss it with the parent before approaching the patient.

 Sometimes the sleep studies are harder on the parents than on the kids.
 Parents should know that although their child may cry during the set-up, they are not being harmed and the procedure is painless.
 There will be plenty of cuddle time after the set-up for comforting nighttime rituals.

 Sleep recordings typically finish around 6 a.m.
 It takes approximately 30 minutes to disconnect the sensors.
 You and your child can expect to leave the Sleep Lab by 6:30 a.m.